-The accounts of the Group for the two years ended 4 April 2019 have been audited by PricewaterhouseCoopers LLP ("PwC"), Chartered Accountants and Registered Auditors, without qualification and in accordance with International Financial Reporting Standards and auditing standards issued by the Auditing Practices Board.
+The accounts of the Group for the year ended 4 April 2019 were audited by PricewaterhouseCoopers LLP ("PwC"), Chartered Accountants and Registered Auditors, without qualification and in accordance with International Financial Reporting Standards and auditing standards issued by the Auditing Practices Board.
 PwC has no material interest in the Group.

-At the Society's annual general meeting held on 18 July 2019, the members of the Society approved the appointment of Ernst & Young LLP ("EY"), Chartered Accountants and Registered Auditors, as the Society's auditors for the financial year ending 4 April 2020.
+At the Society's annual general meeting held on 18 July 2019, the members of the Society approved the appointment of Ernst & Young LLP ("EY"), Chartered Accountants and Registered Auditors, as the Society's auditors for the financial year ending 4 April 2020 and the accounts of the Group for the year ended 4 April 2020 were audited by EY.
 EY has no material interest in the Group.